gold-mir/pig-latin-translator/specs.md

-###The program does nothing for non-alphabetical characters.
+###The program does nothing for non-alphabetical characters. -done
   * Example Input: 3
   * Example Output: 3